 The focus of Applied Design, Skills, and Technology Class is to provide students with weekly activities which will promote their curiosity, wonder, creativity, and life skills.
 Students will learn and develop skills in areas such as cooking/foods, sewing, building/creating, as well as a variety of outdoor activities.

-We support every child's individual learning needs.
-Children receive specific support based on the goals outlined in their Individual Education Plan (IEP).
+We support each child’s unique learning journey.
+Students who have an Individual Education Plan (IEP) receive targeted support based on the specific goals outlined in their plan.

 Learning Assistance